AnthonyGallante/KingfisherCourt/resources/documents/PaperChicago.typ

   caption:[An example output visualization spreadsheet.]
 )<spreadsheet_visualization>

 I am hopeful that the objectives defined above are attainable with the data available.
-If time permits, this effort can be validated with data from past tournaments.
 While I will be entering the brackets created by this project into the official March Madness competition (details yet to be released), my only requirement for success is that this approach is better than random.

 #pagebreak()
 #bibliography("references.bib", style: "chicago-notes")